RobotLocomotion/drake/doc/_pages/from_source.md

 # Building with CMake

+Drake's primary build system is Bazel; refer to our [Bazel instructions](/bazel.html) for details.
+Drake provides a secondary CMake build as an alternative, but it ultimately runs the build using Bazel.
+Drake is installed using CMake only, and it can be imported from other builds using CMake.

 For sample projects that show how to import Drake as a CMake external project (either by building Drake from source, or by downloading a pre-compiled Drake release) please see our gallery of